Credit

 Credit Inquiries

 The number of credit inquiries you make directly affects 10% of your credit score calculation.
 If you have a bad credit score, you may have applied with many lenders in hopes of getting approval.
-But making more than six credit inquiries within one calendar year can result in a negative credit score change.
-If you say, “I need a payday loan immediately,” go ahead and apply for one!
+However, making more than six credit inquiries within one calendar year can result in a negative credit score change.
+If you say, “I need a personal loan immediately,” go ahead and apply for one!
 As long as you keep your number of inquiries low, opening new accounts may not severely damage your credit score.

 Significant Credit Score Fluctuation May Be a Sign of Identity Theft